solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 However, there are quite a few promising optimizations that can cut down the reward computation time.
-An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can cut the reward calculation time down to **40ms**.
-This is well below the 400ms block time.
+An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can cut the reward calculation time plus vote reward distribution time to around 1s.
+This makes synchronous reward computation and asynchronous reward distribution a feasible approach.
+We also believe that there is still more rooms for more optimization to further cut down the above timing.

 Therefore, the following of the design is based on the above optimization.
 The reward calculation will be performed at the first block of the epoch.
-The full rewards result is calculated, the result is partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.
+Once, the full rewards are calculated, the rewards are partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.